hackrslab/gig/README.md

 $ npm update -g gig
 ```

-## uasge
+## usage

 ### generate .gitignore file

-generate `.gitignore` file for your git repository
+generate a `.gitignore` file for your git project

 ```
-// If aleady `.gitignore` file exists, append  conditions to `.gitignore` file.
+// If a `.gitignore` file aleady exists, append conditions to the `.gitignore` file.
 $ gig gen java intellij sublimetext

-// If do you want to overrride `.gitignore` file, usable to options : --override (shortcut : -o)
+// If you want to overrride a `.gitignore` file, add commands to options : --override (shortcut : -o)
 $ gig gen -o java intellij sublimetest

 ```

 ### packaging template

-pkg command is usable to create custom template.
+pkg command is to create a custom template.

 ```
-// If aleady 'mypakage' file exists, append conditions to 'mypakage' file.
+// If a 'mypakage' file aleady exists, append conditions to the 'mypakage' file.
 $ gig pkg -name 'mypakage' java intellij sublimetext

-// if do you want to override `mypakage` file,usable to options : --override (shortcut : -o)
+// if you want to override a `mypakage` file, add commands to options : --override (shortcut : -o)
 $ gig pkg -name 'mypakage' -o java intellij sublimetext

 $ gig show mypakage